-Because of the inherent limitations of internal control over financial reporting, our audit may not prevent or detect misstatements.
-Also, projections of any evaluation of the effectiveness to future periods are subject to the risk that the controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
+Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
+Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-In our opinion, management's assessment that the Company maintained effective internal control over financial reporting as of December 31, 2006, is fairly stated, in all material respects, based on the COSO criteria.
-Also in our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2006, based on the COSO criteria.
+In our opinion, Vical Incorporated maintained, in all material respects, effective internal control over financial reporting as of December 31, 2007, based on the COSO criteria.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the balance sheet as of December 31, 2006, and the related statements of operations, stockholders' equity and comprehensive loss, and cash flows for the year then ended of the Company and our report dated February 20, 2007 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the balance sheets as of December 31, 2007 and 2006, and the related statements of operations, stockholders' equity and cash flows for the years then ended of Vical Incorporated and our report dated February 27, 2008 expressed an unqualified opinion thereon.

-/s/ ERNST & YOUNG LLP San Diego, California February 20, 2007
+/s/ ERNST & YOUNG LLP San Diego, California February 27, 2008